REST API Overview

 REST API is an architectural style that defines a set of guidelines for creating web services.
 It stands for Representational State Transfer and emphasizes a stateless, client-server communication model.
 REST APIs use HTTP (Hypertext Transfer Protocol) as the primary protocol for data transmission and rely on standard operations such as GET, POST, PUT, and DELETE to perform actions on resources.

 The Hypertext Transfer Protocol (HTTP) is a stateless application-level protocol for distributed, collaborative, hypertext information systems.
+Stateless in this context means a receiver must not retain the session state from previous requests.

 Resources